 Arts Education - Visual Arts

-UAB's Visual Arts Education program is housed within the Department of Curriculum and Instruction (School of Education) and is implemented in collaboration with the Department of Art and Art History (College of Arts and Sciences).
-This Visual Arts Education program consists of a Master of Arts in Education (MAEd) degree in Arts Education.
-Also called the Alternative Master's program, this MAEd in Arts Education provides initial teacher certification from the Alabama State Department of Education for teaching the visual arts in grades P-12.
+UAB's Visual Arts Education program is housed within the Department of Curriculum and Instruction (School of Education and Human Sciences) and is implemented in collaboration with the Department of Art and Art History (College of Arts and Sciences).
+This Visual Arts Education program offers the Master of Arts in Education (MAEd) degree in Arts Education leading to initial teacher certification.
+Students who successfully complete the program not only earn a degree from UAB, but they also earn a Class Alternative A teacher certification from the Alabama State Department of Education for teaching the visual arts in grades P-12.

 The first purpose of this Visual Arts Education program is to provide a quality program to pre-service teachers across the state of Alabama by making online instruction available for all education courses and several art courses.
 Its second purpose is to prepare art teachers in meeting the evolving needs of learners in grades P-12 within today's rapidly changing society.
 Its third purpose is to deliver cutting-edge instruction through a standards-based, inquiry-focused approach that prepares educators to use state-of-the-art instructional strategies in their own classrooms.

-Master of Arts in Education: Arts Education - Visual Arts Fifth Year Alternative Master's Program
+Master of Arts in Education: Arts Education - Visual Arts Alternative Master's Program

 RequirementsHours